bueler/stokes-ice-tutorial/README.md

 This repository contains a practical tutorial on solving these coupled [partial differential equations](https://en.wikipedia.org/wiki/Partial_differential_equation) numerically, by using the [finite element method](https://en.wikipedia.org/wiki/Finite_element_method).

 The [Python](https://www.python.org/) programs here are relatively-short and only solve idealized problems.
 We model 2D and 3D land-based glaciers with moving margins.
-The emphasis is on modern and robust solver techniques.
+The emphasis is on modern and robust solver techniques, but not directly on scalable solvers.

 The codes are documented by [`slides.pdf`](slides.pdf).